Humanistic Counsellor and Supervisor with the National Council of Independent Psychotherapists

 There are many different types of counselling.
 The best is the one that suits the client at the time.
 I work mainly with the Gestalt, Transactional Analysis and Brief Solutions Focused orientations of counselling.
 I can incorporate EFT and meditation into my work with clients as appropriate.

-I am an accredited registered member of the National Counselling Society (NCS) and a Certified Level 2 Practitioner with EFT International.
+I am an accredited member of the National Council of Integrative Psychotherapists and a Certified Level 3 Practitioner with EFT International.
 I work to their ethical guidelines.

 The first session is an opportunity for me to understand what brought you to counselling and for you to ask me whatever you wish to ask.
 We can then decide together whether or not I can be of help.